 This scholarship was as established by Stephen and Gail Pusey to honor Majors Michael and Gloria Reagan (retired) of The Salvation Army, Southern Territory, USA.
-The purpose of the endowment is to provide scholarship funds to assist the dependents of Salvation Army officers who enroll at Trevecca Nazarene University.
+The purpose of the endowment is to provide scholarship funds to assist dependents of Salvation Army officers enrolled in Trevecca Nazarene University's traditional undergraduate program or officers enrolled in the University's graduate program.